Oxana Vatavu

 Nicole Climanova

-Reviewing the archive with fresh eyes, we think about what else could be offered, what could be improved, and at the same time we draw out particularly good techniques for new projects.
+Looking through the archive with fresh eyes, we think about what else we could offer and what could be improved — and at the same time we pull out particularly good techniques for new projects.

 Nicole Climanova

-Working with an already defined architecture severely narrows the architect-designer's options.
-But we try& to& find& the& pluses,& using& this& as& a& test& of& skill.
-Paying attention to details and little things, we accomplish our goal with small changes.
+Working with an architecture that's already been defined sharply narrows the architect-designer's options.
+But we try to find the upside, treating it as a test of skill.
+By paying attention to the details and the little things, we reach our goal with small changes.

-For example, here are a few ways to work on a project in the sketch phase.
-You think you just change the shape of the second floor window, and it changes the whole look and feel of the house.
+Here, for example, are a few ways to approach a project at the sketch stage.
+You'd think you're only changing the shape of the second-floor window, yet it changes the whole look and feel of the house.

-The customer wants the second option.
+The client wants the second option.
 Which one do you prefer?

 Nicole Climanova

-All phases of the project are important.
-But the sketching part is the most important, in our opinion.
-It's through different ideas in the form of sketches that we establish a good rapport with the client, find a unique concept, and work out the details.
+Every phase of a project matters.
+But the sketching stage is the most important one, in our view.
+It's through trying out different ideas as sketches that we build a good rapport with the client, land on a unique concept, and work out the details.

 Nicole Climanova